 - Vaginal cuff dehiscence during a hysterectomy

 - Additional injuries or even death

-At the Law Offices of Michael A DeMayo our personal injury attorneys have extensive experience handling both medical malpractice and defective products litigation.
+At the DeMayo Law Offices, our personal injury attorneys have extensive experience handling both medical malpractice and defective products litigation.
 If you have been injured or lost a loved one in a robotic surgery, you may be eligible for financial compensation.
 We have the knowledge and resources to assist you with every aspect of your case.
 Contact us today for a free initial consultation.